Pacific Northwest University of Health Sciences College of Osteopathic Medicine - PNWU-COM

 RuralFacilities

-- Butler-Haney Hall is a 68,000-square-foot, state-of-the-art facility with a large auditorium and numerous classrooms for large- and small-group interaction, a spacious gross anatomy laboratory for pro-section and dissection, a large teaching lab for osteopathic manipulative medicine, research facilities, and a large clinical skills area for patient simulation and standardized patient interaction.
-Butler-Haney is designed with technology that enhances the student learning environment, and is home to the COM Dean, faculty, Academic Support, Library and Technology Services.
+- Butler-Haney Hall is a state-of-the-art facility with a large auditorium, a spacious gross anatomy laboratory for pro-section and dissection, large teaching labs for osteopathic manipulative medicine, and research facilities.
+Butler-Haney is designed with technology and study space that enhances the student learning environment, and is home to the COM Dean, faculty, and Library.

-Watson Hall is a 36,000 square-foot facility designed with the intent of flexibility and study habits.
+- Watson Hall is a facility designed with the intent of flexibility and study habits.
 Interior spaces provide natural lighting, wall-length white boards, engaged learning environment, and green technologies.
 Watson Hall has classrooms, labs, small group rooms, open study area, conference rooms, and offices.

-Cadwell Student Center is a 10,000-square-foot facility with classrooms, labs, and faculty offices.
+- Cadwell Student Center is a facility with classrooms, labs, and faculty offices.

-- University Conference Center is a 10,300-square-foot facility used for conferences, classrooms, boardroom and study space.
+- University Conference Center is a facility used for conferences, classrooms, boardroom and study space.

 Student Residence Options